bessiambre/casync/README.md

 });
 ```

-This would provide very straightforward asynchronous code with no extra state machines or caching layers so you would get best performance.

-To me this would completely solve the asynchronous programming problem, allowing you to program in normal direct style all the time without relying on weird crutches like promises.
+This would provide very straightforward asynchronous code without extra state machines or caching layers so you would get the best performance.
+Casync/await makes the transform very straightforward, removing the issue of recursively nested function scopes and excessive brackets.
+To me this would completely solve the asynchronous programming problem, allowing you to program in normal direct style all the time just like with non-asynchronous code.

 Of course, until this gets syntax sugared and integrated into the javascript spec, you'll need to use the longer form.